FreeBlues/Codea-ParallaxMapping/README.md

 ##	Displacement Mapping

-Because the `OpenGL ES 2.0/3.0` do not support the `Tessellation`, so someone provide another way by doing texture lookup operations in a vertex shader and calculate the displacement.
-But in my iPad2 without the supporting of `OpenGL ES 3.0`, so I have not verify it.
+Because the `OpenGL ES 2.0/3.0` do not support the `Tessellation`, so Jim provide another way by doing texture lookup operations in a vertex shader and calculate the displacement.
+But in my iPad2 without the supporting of `OpenGL ES 3.0`, so I can not verify it.
 Jim has done it on his mobile device(with supporting of `OpenGL ES 3.0`).
-Below is the screenshot:
+Below are the screenshots:

 The origin image:

 ![](https://chengkehan.github.io/DisplacementMapping/7.jpg)

-Using displacement:
+Using Displacement Mapping:

 ![](https://chengkehan.github.io/DisplacementMapping/1.jpg)